Gogaji: Worship

+According to Anne Murphy, veneration of Goga is an "expression of subaltern, folk tradition, outside of elite and/or literate realms", with Goga not being able to be defined as per modern religious boundaries and his veneration being supported by rural, oral traditions.
+His worship is divided into popular/folk and elite forms.
 He developed into becoming one of the earliest folk-deities in western Rajasthan and preceded Pabuji and Ramdevj.
 Worship of Goga can be traced to the early 15th century, as a Jain source known as the Sravukavratadi-atichar warns against his worship and other folk-deities by shravaks.
-The cult of Goga had many shrines, known as thans, with the principal one (gugaji ri medi) being located at Dadarewa, where a celebration dedicated to Goga is held on Bhadrapada (August-September).
+The cult of Goga had many shrines, known as thans, with the principal one (gugaji ri medi) being located at Dadarewa, where a celebration dedicated to Goga is held on Bhadrapada (August–September).
 Another shrine is located at Gogamedi and there are further ones across Marwar.
 His shrines are associated with the Khejari tree in Marwar.